INCT-DD/WSL2-Linux-Kernel/README.md

 # Introduction

-This repository contains a slightly different version of the standard WSL2 Kernel.
-Our version is compiled with Clang/LLVM using LTO/Polly optimizations, as well as including the necessary kernel changes to properly run AppArmor and Snaps.
+This repository contains a slightly different version of the standard WSL2 Kernel, compiled with Clang/LLVM using LTO/Polly optimizations, geared towards data workloads, and including the necessary kernel changes to properly run AppArmor and Snaps.

-Included modules, kernel configurations and build flags can change at any time, as this kernel build is tailored to our specific needs.

-One important note is: do not use our build artifacts in production as they are automated builds used exclusively for debugging purposes.
-Only our releases are properly tested and even those could potentially bring you problems in mission critical deployments.

-Exercise caution and keep hacking!
+**Important**: do not use our build artifacts in production as they are automated builds used exclusively for debugging purposes.
+Only our releases are properly tested and even those could potentially bring you problems in mission critical deployments as we only test those kernels for our own purposes.
+So exercise caution and keep hacking!

+For more information, take a look at our [wiki][wiki]

 # Reporting Bugs or Requesting Features